BitLocker

 BitLocker is a full volume encryption feature included with Microsoft Windows versions starting with Windows Vista.
 It is designed to protect data by providing encryption for entire volumes.
-By default, it uses the AES encryption algorithm in cipher block chaining (CBC) or XTS mode with a 128-bit or 256-bit key.
+By default, it uses the Advanced Encryption Standard (AES) algorithm in cipher block chaining (CBC) or "xor–encrypt–xor (XEX)-based tweaked codebook mode with ciphertext stealing" (XTS) mode with a 128-bit or 256-bit key.
 CBC is not used over the whole disk; it is applied to each individual sector.

 History

-BitLocker originated as a part of Microsoft's Next-Generation Secure Computing Base architecture in 2004 as a feature tentatively codenamed "Cornerstone" and was designed to protect information on devices, particularly if a device was lost or stolen; another feature, titled "Code Integrity Rooting", was designed to validate the integrity of Microsoft Windows boot and system files.
+BitLocker originated as a part of Microsoft's Next-Generation Secure Computing Base architecture in 2004 as a feature tentatively codenamed "Cornerstone" and was designed to protect information on devices, particularly if a device was lost or stolen.
+Another feature, titled "Code Integrity Rooting", was designed to validate the integrity of Microsoft Windows boot and system files.
 When used in conjunction with a compatible Trusted Platform Module (TPM), BitLocker can validate the integrity of boot and system files before decrypting a protected volume; an unsuccessful validation will prohibit access to a protected system.
 BitLocker was briefly called Secure Startup before Windows Vista's release to manufacturing.